|Location:||Benaoján, Parque Natural de Grazalema. 2km (30min) walk from the village.|

 For first hand information and instructions, how to find the cave, visit the Gestora de Turismo Rural Cueva del Gato behind the station at Benaoján, where Señor Jacinto Arcas will answer your questions.

 Another entrance of the cave is called Boca de Hundidero, also an enormous portal, about 4km away.
 This cave entrance has several paths, suspension bridges, and electric light, which does not work any more.
-This are the remains of a futile attempt to dam the water of the intermittend river to produce electricity.
+This are the remains of a futile attempt to dam the water of the intermittent river to produce electricity.
 The Compañía Sevillana de Electricidad, the Sevillian electricity company, tried to dam the water in the 1920s.
-But the result was desastrous: the dammed water drained through karst clefts in a few days.
+But the result was disastrous: the dammed water drained through karst clefts in a few days.
 The engineers tried to find the swallow holes and close them with concrete, but despite enormous efforts, it never worked.

 The Cueva del Hundidero is the swallow hole, were the waters of the river Gaduares or Campobuche, coming down from the Sierra del Caillo, enter the cave system and leave the surface.
 The main passage, the subterranean river bed, is typically about 60m high and rather spacious.
 Still there are several narrow spots.
-There are spelunking tours offered, which are through tours from the Hundidero to the Gato entrance.
+There are cave trekking tours offered, which are through tours from the Hundidero to the Gato entrance.
 They are made all year, but weather depending.
 During wet season (winter) the danger of rains is much higher.
 The participants must be physically fit, trained and equipped with appropriate caving gear.

 The highlight of the tours are several passages with countless speleothems.
 But the most impressive speleothems are the rimstone dams, numerous pools big enough to fit three or four people.
 They are sometimes called "bath tubs".

 Because of the enormous dangers of this difficult cave, we want to make one thing clear: never enter this cave without being accompanied by a group of experienced local cavers!
-It is pretty safe to visit both huge and impressive entrance, but beware of the cave itself.
+It is pretty safe to visit both huge and impressive entrances, but beware of the cave itself.